darkeclipz/blog/content/posts/mandelbrot-rust.md

 }
 {{< /highlight >}}

-### Argument
+### Magnitude

-Finally, we will also add a method to calculate the argument.
-The argument is defined as
+Finally, we will also add a method to calculate the magnitude.
+The magnitude is defined as
 $$
 |\ a + bi\ | = \sqrt{a^2 + b^2}
 $$